TKleb/CloudInf-LinuxNetworking/5. Machine-In-The-Middle/README.md

 Then accept the traffic by entering "a".
 Then change the Tab to "Response".
 Enter "e" to edit the response and since the editor is vim exit by pressing ":wq" followed by "a" again to let the reponse go to the client.

 #### Interrupting Request And Sending Fake Response
-First you need to create a python script which takes the message if it request if its destination is the webserver and sends back a custom response (In this case the same response you would get from the server but you can enter whatever you want).
+First you need to create a python script which takes the message if it request if its destination is the webserver and sends back a custom response (In this case a similar response to the one you would get from the server but you can enter whatever you want).

 ```python
 from mitmproxy import http